geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 2. In the menu bar that appears over the list of resources, select the **plus (+)** sign and then in the drop-down menu, select **Room mailbox.**  <br/>

-	‎**Note:** This selection is designed for administrators to set up a meeting location to be used for booking purposes.
+	‎**Note:** This selection is designed for administrators to set up a meeting location for booking purposes.
 When scheduling meetings, you will be able to select the room from the Global Address List (GAL).

 3. In the **new room mailbox** window that appears, enter the following information: